French at Newfield Park

 - discover and develop an appreciation of a range of writing in the language studied.

-In school, children have had the opportunity to join both Spanish and German clubs.
-This has been very popular!
 As part of topic work, we have looked at the history and language of the local area, investigating "Black Country Speak".
 We have also looked further afield and have learned about aspects of the language and culture of Wales, listening to and learning from a real Welsh speaker who visited us in school!
+In History lessons, we have also looked at how the language of the Ancient Greeks and Anglo Saxons have affected language today.